rakutentech/js-miniapp/js-miniapp-sdk/README.md

-    {name: CustomPermissionName.LOCATION, description: 'This text will be shown to the user.'}, {name: CustomPermissionName.SEND_MESSAGE, description: 'This text will be shown to the user.'}, {name: CustomPermissionName.POINTS, description: 'This text will be shown to the user.'}, {name: CustomPermissionName.ATTACHMENTS, description: 'This text will be shown to the user.'}, ]).then((result) => {
+    {name: CustomPermissionName.LOCATION, description: 'This text will be shown to the user.'}, {name: CustomPermissionName.SEND_MESSAGE, description: 'This text will be shown to the user.'}, {name: CustomPermissionName.POINTS, description: 'This text will be shown to the user.'}, {name: CustomPermissionName.FILE_DOWNLOAD, description: 'This text will be shown to the user.'}, ]).then((result) => {
     const allowed = result
         .filter(permission => permission.status === CustomPermissionResult.ALLOWED)